 Emergency Naloxone Holding Service

-In the same report published by the Scottish Drug Death Taskforce, the action to take is that “all community pharmacies should hold naloxone for administration in an emergency and should be able to supply take home naloxone (THN) to people who use drugs, families and anyone likely to witness an opioid overdose”.
+The Scottish Drug Death Taskforce stated that “all community pharmacies should hold naloxone for administration in an emergency and should also be able to supply take home naloxone (THN) to people who use drugs, families and anyone likely to witness an opioid overdose”.
+The emergency naloxone supply service was added to the community pharmacy Public Health Service from 30th October 2023.

 The service aim of emergency naloxone holding service is to contribute to a reduction in drug related deaths within Scotland by providing overdose awareness training for community pharmacy teams, naloxone for immediate emergency supply and emergency administration from community pharmacies across Scotland.
 Immediate emergency supply of naloxone will be made from the pharmacy premises while emergency administration may occur within or out with pharmacy premises.